-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2017-18 educational progress for the Bridgman Public Schools and our schools.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2018-19 educational progress for the Bridgman Public Schools.
 The AER addresses the complex reporting information required by federal and some requirements of state laws.
 Our staff is available to help you understand this information.
 Please contact Shane M. Peters, Superintendent for help if you need assistance.

 These reports contain the following information:

 Student Assessment Data – Includes the following four assessments: M-STEP (Michigan Student Test of Educational Progress), College Board PSAT, MI-Access (Alternate Assessment), and College Board SAT.
 This report section presents assessment information for English language arts and mathematics for grades 3 to 8 and 11, and MI-Access science for grades 4, 7, and 11, compared to state averages for all students as well as subgroups of students.
 The report helps users to understand achievement performance within grades and schools, and to make comparisons to district, state, and national achievement benchmarks.

 The accountability portion of the AER includes assessment proficiency and participation rates, graduation or attendance rates, as well as accountability index values showing school performance on a 0-100 scale.

 - Identifies the number and percentage of inexperienced teachers, principals, and other school leaders

 - Reports teachers who are teaching with emergency or provisional credentials

 - Includes teachers who are not teaching in the subject or field for which they are certified

 - Provides state results of the national assessment in mathematics and reading every other year in grades 4 and 8

 - Provides information on school quality, climate and safety